agussman/aws-cost-explorer/README.md

 Our AWS account has (most) every thing marked with a customer `Project` Tag.
 I want the results grouped by that so our finance team can track expenditures appropriately.

-The part of the response we care about looks like this (`'Amount'` has been redacted but they're `float` values):
+The part of the response we care about looks like the below snippet (`'Amount'` has been redacted but they're `float` values):
 ```
 'ResultsByTime': [{'Estimated': True,
                     'Groups': [{'Keys': ['Project$'],